 - Bring more traffic to your website

 - Improve your website so that it converts the traffic

 - Improve the product you are selling (in your case, web hosting services)

-Later in this guide, you will see that most of the tactics we recommend are returning to these 3 core principles in one way or another.
+Later in this guide, you will see that most of the tactics we recommend return to these 3 core principles in one way or another.

 1. Find your target group

 First of all, when you go to work, depending on the amount of knowledge and capital, it is important to find your niche target group.
-You cannot initially offer all possible hosting services that you know yourself because you cannot endure it all yourself as a beginner.
-Define your niche, your target group which will be converted and will use your services.
-This is a recipe for success.
-Choose from KVM, CDN, shared hosting, game servers, dedicated servers, cloud hosting, or some other vertical.
-Then, horizontally, you can pick a different target group.
-Website investors, web designers, WordPress web hosting, small local businesses, restaurants, banks, or any other niche depending on your contacts, skills, or partnerships.
+You cannot initially offer all possible hosting services that you know exist because you cannot endure it all yourself as a beginner.

-Once you have your target group, look for them in different social media channels and think how you can reach them.
+Once you have your target group, look for them on different social media channels and consider how to reach them.
 More on social media later on.

-What does it mean “high-quality” website?
+What does a “high-quality” website mean?
 Let’s list some characteristics that you can try to hit.